 Kentucky is a “choice no-fault” car insurance state.
 This means that, except in certain circumstances, you will pursue compensation with your own personal injury protection (PIP) coverage.
 However, if your accident resulted in more than $1000 in medical bills or caused any permanent disfigurement or disability, or if you opted out of no-fault, you will be able to pursue a claim against the at-fault party.
 Minner Vines Moncus Injury Lawyers can help you understand where to file your claim given your particular set of circumstances.

-Frequently Asked Questions About Drunk Driving Car Accidents
+Frequently Asked Questions About Drunk Driving Car Accidents in Lexington

 Drunk driving claims can be overwhelming.
 To ease some stress, we have provided the answers to some questions we hear regularly at our office below.
 However, if you have any questions specific to your case, we urge you to call us at (859) 550-2900 right away to schedule a free consultation.